NilPointer-Software/bdfd-wiki/src/bdscript/varExistError.md

 > 🧙‍♂️ This function is useful when posting codes in the *#wikis* channel, so users don't forget to create the needed variables.

 ### Breakdown
-`variableName` - The variable that should exist.
+- `variableName` - The variable that should exist.

-`errorMessage` - The custom error-message to return if the variable doesn't exist.
+- `errorMessage` - The custom error message to return if the variable doesn't exist.

 ## Example
 ```